 Our intern call system consists of a block night float system for ward services and a short stretch of nights during the MICU and CVICU rotations.

 Our upper-level call system consists of a night float that covers Sunday through Thursday.
-Upper levels on hematology/oncology and nephrology ward services at Atrium Health Wake Forest Baptist Medical Center cover the Friday and Saturday calls (a total of two overnight calls per resident per ward block).
+Friday and Saturday nights are covered by HO2 residents on outpatient rotations (average of 5-6 shifts per year) as well as by the HO3 resident while on their block of nights.
 Upper levels on ward services at High Point have a rotating night float system embedded within the rotation.
 The MICU and CVICU have a night float system where residents rotate through short stretches of nights throughout the rotation.

 Conferences and Didactics

 Conferences in the Internal Medicine Residency Program are designed to enhance the clinical and research skills of residents.
-They are developed each year with input from our Resident Curriculum Committee.
+They are developed each year with input from our Resident Curriculum Committee and based on resident feedback solicited each year.

 Routine conferences include: